Reptile Discovery Center HUSBANDRY / BEHAVIOR INTERNSHIP

-The Reptile Discovery Center (RDC) at the Smithsonian National Zoological Park is seeking an animal behavior intern for the fall Semester.
+The Reptile Discovery Center (RDC) at the Smithsonian National Zoological Park is seeking an animal behavior intern for the fall and spring semesters.
 The RDC is seeking an intern to help observe, record and analyze animal behavior.
-This position requires a bachelor's degree in the biological sciences, good observation and communication skills and a minimum of 8 hours a week.
+This position requires a bachelor's degree in the biological sciences, good observation and communication skills, and a minimum of 8 hours a week.

-- Learn on observing, recording and analyzing animal behavior
+- Learn by observing, recording and analyzing animal behavior

 - Learn formal and informal interpretive educational programs for visitors.

 - Learn and follow all safety protocols and policies of the unit.

 - Gain knowledge to pursue publications of their project results at the end of their internship.

 - Strong preference will be given to graduate students or recent graduates pursuing a career in a related field